MaastrichtU-IDS/get-started-with-docker/README.md

 Use `git` to clone the repository 📥

 1. Open your terminal
-2. Go to the directory where you want to store the workshop folder
+2. Go to the directory where you want to store the workshop folder (using `cd my-folder/`)
 3. Run:

 ```shell